-Glenford “Shane” Warmington is an Associate of the firm who focuses his practice on matters involving New Jersey and New York Landlord/Tenant Law, Community Association Law, and Litigation.
+Glenford “Shane” Warmington is a Senior Associate of the firm who focuses his practice on matters involving New Jersey and New York Landlord/Tenant Law, Community Association Law, and Litigation.

 Prior to joining Griffin Alexander, P.C., Glenford worked as an associate for a general practice firm representing clients in family law and civil matters.
 He is a member of the bar in New York and New Jersey.

 Mr. Warmington graduated from American University Washington College of Law (J.D.
 2005).
 While in law school, Mr. Warmington represented clients seeking asylum as a Student Attorney with the Washington College of Law Asylum Clinic.
 He also mentored and counselled at-risk adolescents in juvenile detention.

 NEW JERSEY LEGISLATURE PASSES LAW PROHIBITING DISCRIMINATORY DEED LANGUAGE, AND REQUIRING THE REVIEW OF COMMUNITY ASSOCIATION GOVERNING DOCUMENTS

 January 12, 2022